-The purpose of the comprehensive examination is to test the student's ability to think independently and demonstrate comprehensive knowledge in the broad area of infectious diseases and related sub-disciplines.
+The comprehensive examination tests the student's ability to think independently and demonstrate comprehensive knowledge in the broad area of infectious diseases and related sub-disciplines.
 In the comprehensive examination, the student will be required to demonstrate comprehensive knowledge in the areas related to infectious diseases, including, but not limited to, principles and methods in immunology, virology, pathogenesis of infectious diseases, cell biology, and molecular biology.
-The University of Pittsburgh's regulations on doctoral study can be found at University of Pittsburgh - Acalog ACMSTM and includes the following statement:
+The University of Pittsburgh's regulations on doctoral study can be found at 2023-2024 Graduate & Professional Studies Catalog and includes the following statement: